vnkazna/container_monitor/docs/writing-tests.md

 A temporary workspace for integration tests is created once before running the test suite by `test/create_tmp_workspace.ts`.
 In this helper script, we use [`simple-git`](https://github.com/steveukx/git-js) module to initialize git repository.

+### Debugging integration tests

+For debugging the integration tests, we first need to create a test workspace.
+We can do that by running ```npm run create-test-workspace``` script.
+This script generates a new workspace and inserts its path into `.vscode/launch.json`.

+Then we can debug the by running the "Integration Tests" [Launch configuration].

 ### Create a new integration test

 When creating a new integration test, you need to know how the tested functionality interacts with the rest of the VS Code, filesystem and GitLab API.
 Please see the [integration strategy](testing-strategy.md#extension-under-integration-tests) to understand the test boundaries.